 | No templates folder | Agents examine existing examples and adapt.
 Templates are a pre-AI pattern. |

 Every active project needs a CONTEXT.md file.
-This is the most important component.
+This is the most important component — the AI’s working memory.
+But it has a hard budget: 150 lines maximum.

 ## Current State